linkdotnet/BuildInformation/README.md

 * Embeds compiler warning level in your code
 * Embeds build configuration (e.g., Debug, Release) in your code
 * Embeds the assembly version and assembly file version in your code
+* Embeds the target framework moniker in your code

 ## Usage
 To use the `BuildInformation` class in your project, add the NuGet package: